songying266/Runoff-estimation-in-CSOs/README.txt

-This package contains an example script and instructions to reproduce the machine learning and SHAP analysis for sub-catchment A.
+This package contains processed CML data for seven catchments and an example script to reproduce the results for sub-catchment A.

 Python script: